How to connect Focusrite Saffire Pro 40 with Pro Tools Digi 003

 Note: If you own a new Macbook Pro with USB type-c connectors, you the only product that will allow you to connect a FireWire 400 device (through FireWire 800) is OWC Thunderbolt 3 port.

-The section highlighted in red is really important.
-Take note of how the input is analog and the output is ADAT.
-This is how we will later connect an ADAT Lightpipe Cable from the output of the Focusrite to the input of the Pro Tools Digi device.
+The section highlighted in red is critical.
+Take note of how the input is analog, and the output is ADAT.
+This is how we will later connect an ADAT Lightpipe Cable from the production of the Focusrite to the input of the Pro Tools Digi device.

 I also went ahead and created a configuration file for you.
 All you need to do is download this file and import it into Mix Control.